Rabbi YY Jacobson

 This insight of our sages concerning the non-kosher Raah bird is so relevant today when it comes to Israel.

 Is Israel a perfect country?
 We all know the answer.
 Israel has many challenges and problems.
 Is the government perfect?
 Only a fool can think so.
-Over the last three decades, the Israeli leadership has made some historical errors which might take generations to fix.
+Over the last three decades, the Israeli leadership has made some historical errors that created catastrophic results.

 But there are those who when they look at Israel see nothing but “corpses.”
-In our own day and age, with modern technology, we were all blessed with the eyesight of the Kite.
+In our day and age, with modern technology, we were all blessed with the eyesight of the Kite.
 We sit in our homes in Babylon (or US, or Canada, or Europe, Australia, South Africa, or anywhere else in the world), and with the help of CNN or BBC or other news cameras, we can see Israel.
 But often, all the reporters, journalists, bloggers, academics, and politicians see in Israel are stinky corpses.
 When they report on Israel, you would think that the country does nothing besides producing Palestinian Children's corpses.
+You would never guess that they are surrounded by millions of neighbors who would like to see every Jew dead, heaven forid.

 And this is how you know how terribly biased and unfair they are.
 When someone criticizes Israel—that is legitimate.
 There is much to comment and argue about.
-But when one has nothing but criticism for Israel, when there is nothing good to say about Israel, when Israel is portrayed as the most racist country—then you know it has nothing to do with Israel; rather, the person spewing the hate is treif.
+But when one has nothing but criticism for Israel, when there is nothing good to say about Israel, when Israel is portrayed as the most racist country, engaged in genocide—then you know it has nothing to do with Israel; rather, the person spewing the hate is treif.

 _______________